Introduction

 Key Test Case Effectiveness Metrics:

-• Defects found per test case: The average number of defects detected by each test case.
+Defects found per test case: On average, how many defects does each test case uncover?

 5. Timing Test Execution